Why Is Forging Better Than Machining?

 Forging is an age old process that has been the selected process for many applications over the years.
 It comes with a number of benefits including:

-• Stronger and more durable products – because forging requires the application of heat, it returns to its plastic state allowing the grain structure to be modified, resulting in stronger, more durable products.
+- Stronger and more durable products – because forging requires the application of heat, it returns to its plastic state allowing the grain structure to be modified.
+The result is stronger, more durable products.

 Forging does however also come with disadvantages: